wanglaibao/functional-thinking-injava/README.md

   anonymous function with just the argument list and the body.

-* High Order Functions
+* Higher Order Functions

-    functions that take other functions as arguments or return them as results is a.k.a high order functions.
+    functions that take other functions as arguments or return them as results is a.k.a higher order functions.

    【备注：Before java 8, Java methods are limited to primitives and objects as arguments and return values】

-    High order functions are a powerful tool for building abstractions and composing behavior and also promote reusability.
+    Higher order functions are a powerful tool for building abstractions and composing behavior and also promote reUsability.

 * Side-Effect-Free Functions